Maslov $S^{1}$ Bundles and Maslov Data: Maslov data and local Maslov index for symplectic S1 actions

-The following remark comes as an observation on Eq.(\ref{eq:Q(p)=00003Dk_p}). \begin{rem} Although the construction of $Q_{\beta}$ depends on the choice of $\beta$, its values at a fixed point of the $S^{1}$ action do not.
-In particular, if the action has fixed points with different local Maslov indices, then $Q_{\beta}$ is never constant. \end{rem}
+Proposition \ref{prop:local-maslov-index-value} shows that although the Maslov data $Q_{\alpha}(p)$ at arbitrary $p \in M$ depends on the choice of the connection $1$-form $\alpha$, its values at the fixed points of the $S^1$ action on $M$ do not have such dependence.
+This implies that if the $S^1$ action has fixed points with different local Maslov indices, then there is no connection $1$-form $\alpha$ such that $Q_{\alpha}$ is constant on $M$.
+In this section we show that this may occur only when the Maslov bundle has a non-zero Chern class.
+In particular, we show the following result concerning Maslov bundles for which the Chern class $c_{\Gamma^2}$ vanishes.